-Visitors had also reportedly set up tents and stayed overnight in vans in The Lizard in Cornwall, sparking anger from locals.
+Visitors had also reportedly set up tents and stayed overnight in vans in the Lizard Peninsula in Cornwall, sparking anger from locals.

-Sightings of tents included Pistol Meadow and Pentreath, with vans also seen staying overnight in a National Trust car park for the area's lighthouse and on land adjoining a car park in Kynance.
+Sightings of tents were reported in Pistol Meadow and Pentreath, with vans also seen staying overnight in a National Trust car park for the area’s lighthouse and on land adjoining a car park in Kynance.

 Local resident Janice Thirlaway-Price said: “The main thing thing is the blatant disregard of government guidelines and lack of consideration for our community.”

 She added: “There are no facilities open, so nowhere to go to the toilet for 10 miles – Tesco or Sainsbury’s – which leads to the dangers of human waste in and around the footpaths local people are using for their daily exercise.

 “There is the increased risk of spreading COVID-19 and the impact it will have on Treliske and our local doctors.
 Various footpaths around the village make it impossible to maintain a two-metre distance.”

 The National Trust said that people should not be staying overnight on the organisation’s land at any time, but particularly in light of coronavirus lockdown rules.

 A spokesperson said: “People shouldn't be doing that anyway, let alone on National Trust land, and anyone seeing it should be alerting their local police on 101.”